ghamerly/acpc-2017/README.md

 # acpc-2017
 ## Problem set for 2017 Atlantic Canadian Preliminary Contest

-This is an **_archived_** version of the problem set used in the 2017 Atlantic Canadian Preliminary Contest on October 13, 2017, at the University of New Brunswick (Fredericton).
+This is an **_archived_** version of the problem set used in the 2017 Atlantic Canadian Preliminary Contest held on October 13, 2017, at the University of New Brunswick (Fredericton).

 Note that non-administrator users have Pull Only access.